PJ Harvey – Stories From The City, Stories From The Sea: #702 of best 1,000 albums ever!

-Why is PJ Harvey’s Stories From The City, Stories From The Sea on my best 1,000 albums ever list?
+So why is PJ Harvey’s Stories From The City, Stories From The Sea on this best 1,000 albums ever thing?

-The lengthy research process for this here best 1,000 albums ever was pretty fascinating for me in a number of ways.
-I made an effort to be open to some artists and bands that are revered by many, but had never really done all that much for me.
-And therefore I was able to conclude, for example, that on the whole Bruce Springsteen for me just ain’t gonna happen.
+The research process for this here best 1,000 albums ever was pretty fascinating for me in a number of ways.
+I made an effort to be open to some artists and bands that are revered by many but had never really done all that much for me.
+And therefore I was able to conclude, for example, that on the whole Bruce Springsteen just ain’t gonna happen for me.

-Part of the gratitude stems from me being able to figure out that songs like PJ Harvey’s “This Is Love,” off of Stories From The City, Stories From The Sea, make me ecstatically happy.
+Part of the gratitude comes from being able to figure out that songs like PJ Harvey’s “This Is Love,” off of Stories From The City, Stories From The Sea, make me ecstatically happy.

 The guitar tone alone is simply phenomenal, with song production that heightens the excitement and intensity from the jump and never relents.
 PJ Harvey’s voice is commanding and great, and also shows off how well she’s able to shift from alternative rock star to a much quieter, pretty mode as well.